Son Bhandar Caves

-The Son Bhandar Caves (also known as the Swarn Bhandar Caves) are two man-made caves carved into the base of the Vaibhar Hills in Rajgir in the state of Bihar in India.
+The Son Bhandar Caves (also known as the Swarn Bhandar Caves) are two Jain man-made caves carved into the base of the Vaibhar Hills in Rajgir in the state of Bihar in India.
 Based on the dedicatory inscription found in the largest cave — which uses Gupta script of the 4th century CE — the caves are generally dated to the 3rd or 4th century CE, although some authors have suggested the caves could actually go back to the period of the Maurya Empire, possibly as early as 319 BCE.
 The main cave is rectangular with a trapezoidal entrance and a vaulted ceiling, reminiscent of the structure of the earlier Barabar Caves.
 The quality of the polish and the finish are nevertheless much inferior to that of the Barabar Caves.
 The stone of Son Bhandar is also much less hard than the granite of the Barabar caves, and therefore did not require the same degree of effort and technique.

 Dedicatory inscription of the 4th century CE

-An inscription in the rock at the entrance of the cave in Gupta characters of the 4th century CE mentions the construction of the cellar by a Jain Muni ("wise man") named Vairadeva.
+An inscription in the rock at the entrance of the cave in Gupta characters of the 4th century CE mentions the construction of the cellar by a Jain Muni ("Monk") named Vairadeva.
 This inscription has led scholars to date the cave to the same period of the 4th century CE.: